Scott Pingel (American football): College career

-As a four year starter at Division III Westminster College, Pingel enjoyed a uniquely prolific career that would shatter several long-standing NCAA records.
+As a four year starter at Division III Westminster College, Pingel enjoyed a prolific career that would shatter several long-standing NCAA records.
 His most statistically successful year came during his junior season in 1998, during which he became the first NCAA player at any division to gain 2,000 receiving yards in a season.
 Pingel finished the year with 2,157 total receiving yards, which still stands as the all-time NCAA record.
 He remains only one of two players in NCAA history credited with this accomplishment.
 Trevor Insley of Nevada became the second player to accumulate over 2,000 single-season receiving yards in 1999.

 During the first game of his senior season against Illinois College, Pingel caught the 302nd pass of his career.
 This broke Jerry Rice's all-division NCAA record of total career receptions.
 Pingel held this record from 1999 to 2011.
 It was surpassed by Michael Zweifel during the 2011 season.

 At the conclusion of his career, Pingel owned the NCAA career records for total receptions (436), receiving yards (6,108) and receiving touchdowns (75).
 Future Super Bowl MVP Cooper Kupp broke Pingel's receiving yards record in 2016 while at Eastern Washington, while Dallas Mall of Division II Bentley surpassed the touchdown record in 2004.

 Pingell was named a Division III All-American in three consecutive seasons.
 He was also named to the All-SLIAC second team in men's basketball in 1997 and 1998.